bmk10/vscode-power-mode/README.md

 *This is my fork of power mode by hooverc and has serious limitations.
 You can not use it with any Code Lenses (like git Lenses or typescripts reference lenses).
 Also, you need to enable "files.trimTrailingWhitespace": true in your settings or trailing whitespaces will be left in your code.*

+Features added:
+* Bigger explosions!!!!!!!!!!!!!11one
+* Screen shake will not leave your text in a scewed state.
+* More limitations!!!1 oh wait... that's bad

 # VSCODE POWER MODE!!!